knative/docs/install/Knative-with-GKE.md

       ```bash
       export PROJECT_ID=$(gcloud config get-value project)
       ```
-   * Or, if you don't have an existing GCP project you'd like to use, replace `my-knative-project` with your desired project ID.
+   * Or, if you don't have an existing GCP project that you'd like to use, replace `my-knative-project` with your desired project ID.
 This variable will be used later to create your new GCP project.
 The project ID must be globally unique across all GCP projects.